 - Maximum out-of-pocket cost (the most you’ll have to pay for covered expenses in a given year before your plan begins to pay 100 percent, including your deductible, copays or coinsurance)

-This list will include new services that will be covered, services that will no longer be covered, and changes to coverage of existing benefits.
+This announcement can also include new services that will be covered, services that will no longer be covered and changes to coverage of existing benefits.

 Changes to drug coverage